prathameshd30/AI-Fundamentals-In-C/README.md

 Simple Hill Climbing Approach
 1. Takes the state of the board
-2. While Current Heuristic less than New Move Heuristic
+2. While Current Heuristic is less than New Move Heuristic
     - Generate new move
     - Calculate heuristic
 3. Execute new move